|

 environment.

-The relatively small group of these flowering plants have come to be known as
+A relatively small group of these flowering plants have come to be known as

 "insectivorous" or "carnivorous" plants.
 The menu of meals for these vegetable carnivores